Smug246/Luna-Grabber/README.md

 ```
 ### 3. Create A Webhook:
 ```
-This webhook will be sent the logs you obtain so dont remove it.
+This webhook will be sent any victims you log so don't delete it once it's made.
 Once you've created one paste it into the terminal when prompted.
 ```
 ### 4. Enter The File Name:
 ```
-Now you can make up a name for the file that you will send to targets.
-This can be changed later once the .exe has been created.
+Now you can make up a name for the file you want to make and choose if you want to be pinged and the pingtype.
+The filename can be changed later once the .exe has been created.
 ```
 ### 5. Test The File: